lee-to/moonshine-doc/en/advanced/handlers.md

 `Handlers` in `MoonShine` are reusable handlers that allow you to easily add custom actions to resources.

 The main advantages:
-- Do not require the creation of controllers
+- Do not require the creation of controllers,
-- Automatic error handling within `MoonShine`
+- Automatic error handling within `MoonShine`,
-- Many ready-made methods for interaction with the system
+- Many ready-made methods for interaction with the system,
-- Simple integration with `UI` through automatic button generation
+- Simple integration with `UI` through automatic button generation,
-- Automatically displayed in the interface after connection
+- Automatically displayed in the interface after connection.

 <a name="create"></a>
 ## Creating Handler